Nu Metal

 NU METAL

-In an interview, Anthrax guitarist Scott Ian when asked about how much he thought his band had influenced the development of the Nu metal scene after they’d put out one of the first ever collaborations between metal music and rap (Bring The Noise – Public Enemy & Anthrax) he said:
+In an interview, Anthrax guitarist Scott Ian, when asked about how much he thought his band had influenced the development of the Nu-Metal scene after they’d put out one of the first-ever collaborations between Metal music and rap (Bring The Noise – Public Enemy & Anthrax) he said:

-Other styles that Nu metal artists have included as influential are goth rock, funk, grunge, jazz, punk, thrash and even country music.
+Other styles that Nu Metal artists have included as influential are goth rock, funk, grunge, jazz, punk, thrash and even country music.

 The structure of Nu metal derives from pop structures that use verses to contrast the chorus or hook and use bridges to create a different section.
-In the case of Nu metal bridges are thought of as breaks, which would later become very influential for other modern subgenres of metal like metalcore.
+In the case of Nu Metal bridges are thought of as breaks, which would later become very influential for other modern subgenres of metal like metalcore.

 In the aspect of vocal styles there’s a lot of variation between different techniques: singing, whispering, rapping, growling and screaming are the most used and many times will be heard throughout the same song.